neutron-org/testnets/quark/testcases/ICA+ICQ.md

 - Copy your CosmosHub testnet address (or generate a new one),
 - Go to [Faucet](https://discord.com/channels/669268347736686612/953697793476821092) channel in Discord and get your `atom`s (make sure that you are added to the sever first: https://discord.gg/cosmosnetwork).

-### Generate the relayer address on Neutron and get testnet `$ntrn` tokens

-Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in `hermes` configuration as the address on the Neutron chain.**

-1. Go to the Faucet (http://23.109.159.28/) and get tokens for your relayer address that is going to be used on the Neutron chain,
-2. Make sure tx is passed by going to http://23.109.159.28:3333//accounts/<your_relayer_address>.

 #### Juno

 You don't have `junox` you can go through the following steps: